 As state public health officials are calling for "social distancing," consistent with guidance from the Centers for Disease Control, the Marijuana Enforcement Division is adopting measures to minimize exposure between employees and also between employees and the public.

 MED Business operations continue and services to the public are available, however, all MED office lobbies are not open to the public.
 During this time, MED is providing modified licensing services, outlined below.
 Other than these adjustments to our licensing processes, it is business as usual at MED.

 Before You Apply

-Be aware that applying for or holding a MED Employee License and working within the Colorado Regulated Marijuana Space may have adverse Federal Immigration consequences.
+Be aware that applying for or holding a MED Employee License and/or working within the Colorado Regulated Marijuana Space may have adverse Federal Immigration consequences.